epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 ## Section 3: FlowVerse Playground Notebook

-Want to quickly run some flows from the FlowVerse ?
+Want to quickly run some Flows from FlowVerse?
 Check out our jupyter notebook [flow_verse_playground.ipynb](../../examples/quick_start/flow_verse_playground.ipynb) where you can quicky switch between the following flows from the FlowVerse:

 * [ChatFlowModule](https://huggingface.co/aiflows/ChatFlowModule)